duanwujie/debian-policy-chinese/policy/ap-process.rst

 .. [#]
    This process was originally developed by Margarita Manterola, Clint Adams, Russ Allbery and Manoj Srivastava.
+In 2017, Sean Whitton deprecated the 'issue' usertag and added use of the 'moreinfo' tag, after discussions at DebConf17.